IBM Spectrum Scale data protection and disaster recovery

 In IBM Spectrum Scale, you can copy information from one place to another, creating a carbon copy of the predecessor.
 This type of replication is known as data mirroring.

-Because data is copied in live time in data mirroring, the data held in the supplementary copy is always an identical copy of the data in the primary copy.
+Data mirroring creates an identical copy of the data in the primary copy since it copies data in real-time.
 Information mirroring aids in the rapid recovery of critical data following a disaster.
 Data mirroring can be done locally or remotely at a different location.

 Utilizing snapshots to protect file data